DanaLooschelders/Urban_Heat_Island_Muenster/README.md

 R-Scripts for thesis

-contains Scripts for analysing Logger data, netatmo data an supplementary weather data.
+folders contains Scripts for analysing Logger data, netatmo data an supplementary weather data.

 see master.r script for order in which to execute scripts

+see workflow_data_analysis for more info on analysis process